thanhtantran/rknn-multi-threaded-3588/README.md

 # rknn-multi-threaded-3588
-RKNN Multi threades for Orange Pi5, 5B and 5 Plus
+RKNN Multi threades for Orange Pi 5, 5B and 5 Plus

 This is a copy (not forked) from this github https://github.com/leafqycc/rknn-multi-threaded